jackedwardbeard/AUTH_Passport_ExpressSession/README.md

 - Add an option to reset password (e.g. through nodemailer maybe)
 - Add a confirmation email before adding the user to the DB when registering
 - Only show a logout button if there is a flag indicating a user is logged in (e.g. if req.user != null)
+- Add more passport strategies (e.g. a google strategy for logging in/registering with google instead of a local email/password)

 # To start frontend
 ```bash